Tour of the Operator UI #

 station) above a "Recent Runs" table of the last few runs across

 the project.
-No product-based filtering happens here — every
+No part-based filtering happens here — every

 station card is shown unconditionally.